 For sudden attacks of vertigo that are accompanied by deafness in one ear, it is advised that you seek urgent medical attention, as it could be a sign of blocked blood vessels to the brain or there may be additional problems which may need hearing aid support.
 For less intense but more persistent cases, your local doctor may prescribe anti-sickness medication to help with the vertigo, or a short course of steroid tablets that will encourage the inflammation to reduce quicker.
 If symptoms do not clear up within a few weeks, you may be referred for vestibular rehabilitation therapy.

-For incidences of labyrinthitis that have a less common cause, specific treatment will be prescribed.
+For incidences that have a less common cause, specific treatment will be prescribed.
 For instance, a bacterial infection in the middle ear might require antibiotics that would be ineffectual for a viral infection.